HwWobbe/WipHww/README.md

   - start to pan repos with quicklinks
     - ...
 - link to DebateGraph as part of the EdD2024 collaboration work
+- -01-05: multiWikiPlugin now deemed to be technically fesible

 <hr>